 - juice of 1 lemon

-- Bring sugar and water to a boil and add mint leaves.
-Let steep for about 30 minutes.
-Strain through a fine mesh sieve into a clean jar or bowl.
+- To make mint syrup: Combine sugar and water in a saucepan.
+Heat over medium, stirring occasionally, until sugar is dissolved.
+Increase heat to medium-high and bring to a rolling boil.
+Boil for 1 minute, then turn off heat.
+Add mint leaves to the syrup, cover pan and allow to steep for 30 minutes.
+Strain the syrup through a fine mesh sieve into a clean jar or bowl.
 Chill until ready to use.